-- 2.1.
-Use of physical force is not usually necessary in our schools.
-However, should this ever be required then it is the aim of this policy to clarify the power of teachers and other staff who have lawful control or who are in charge of pupils. - 2.2.
-The provision applies when a teacher or authorised person is on the school premises and when the person has lawful control or charge of the pupils elsewhere; for example, on a school trip. - 2.3.
-This policy does not authorise the use of corporal punishment in any circumstance and nor is it intended to encourage the use of inappropriate force.
-Our school does not permit the use, or threatened use, of corporal punishment during any activity whether on or off the school premises, under any circumstances.
+- 3.1 Use of physical force is not usually necessary in our schools.
+However, should this ever be required then it is the aim of this policy to clarify the power of teachers and other staff who have lawful control or who are in charge of pupils. - 3.2 The provision applies when a teacher or authorised person is on the school premises and when the person has lawful control or charge of the pupils elsewhere; for example, on a school trip. - 3.3 This policy does not authorise the use of corporal punishment or threat of corporal punishment in any circumstance and nor is it intended to encourage the use of inappropriate force.
+Our school does not permit the use, or threatened use, of corporal punishment during any activity, whether on or off the school premises, under any circumstances.
 Moreover, the Statutory Framework for the Early Years Foundation Stage (2014) requires that corporal punishment is not given by any person who cares for or is in regular contact with a child, or by any person living or working in the premises where care is provided.
-We are aware that if we fail to meet this standard then we would be committing an offence.
-We will never threaten any punishment which could adversely affect a child's well-being.
+We are aware that if we fail to meet this standard then we would be committing an offence. - 3.4 We will never threaten any punishment which could adversely affect a child's well-being.

-- 2.4.
-There are a variety of circumstances in which reasonable restraint may be appropriate or necessary in order to control or restrain a pupil.
-Wherever possible, if this is anticipated, appropriate steps should have been taken beforehand to plan appropriate responses. - 2.5.
-There is no legal definition of when it is reasonable to use force. - 2.6.
-This policy takes fully into account the most recent DfE non-statutory guidance entitled Use of Reasonable Force (July 2013) and Searching, Screening and Confiscation (February 2014). - 2.7.
-This policy also supports the safeguarding and welfare requirements of Early Years Foundation Stage statutory framework (EYFS) 2014.
+- 3.5 There are a variety of circumstances in which reasonable restraint may be appropriate or necessary in order to control or restrain a pupil.
+Wherever possible, if this is anticipated, appropriate steps should have been taken beforehand to plan appropriate responses. - 3.6 There is no legal definition of when it is reasonable to use force. - 3.7 This policy takes fully into account the most recent DfE non-statutory guidance entitled Use of Reasonable Force (DFE, July 2013) and Searching, Screening and Confiscation (DFE, Feb 2014). - 3.8 This policy also supports the safeguarding and welfare requirements of the Early Years Foundation Stage statutory framework (EYFS) 2014.
 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
-This policy applies to the whole school and the Early Years Foundation Stage. - 2.8.
-It is not illegal to touch a pupil.
+This policy applies to the whole school and the Early Years Foundation Stage. - 3.9 It is not illegal to touch a pupil.
 There are occasions when physical contact, other than reasonable force, is appropriate and necessary.
-For example, holding the hands of the child at the front/back of the line when walking in a group, to comfort a distressed pupil, to congratulate or praise a pupil, to demonstrate a musical instrument or exercises during PE or sports coaching and of course to give first aid.
-If any member of staff is unclear about this, they should discuss it further with their Headteacher or Designated Safeguarding Lead (DSL) in order to alleviate any doubt or uncertainty. - 2.9.
-We do not routinely screen pupils, without physical contact, although we reserve the right to do so.
+For example, holding the hands of the child at the front/back of the line when walking in a group, to comfort a distressed pupil, to congratulate or praise a pupil, to demonstrate a musical instrument, exercises during PE or sports coaching, and of course to give first aid.
+If any member of staff is unclear about this, they should discuss it further with their Headteacher or Designated Safeguarding Lead (DSL) in order to alleviate any doubt or uncertainty.
+All staff should follow the Staff Code of Conduct. - 3.10 We do not routinely screen pupils without physical contact, although we reserve the right to do so.

-3 What do we mean by reasonable force?
+4.0 What do we mean by reasonable force?